komorowskidev/solutions-swing/README.md

 ## Why Spock?

 Are you using JUnit?
-I tried Spock and JUnit became inconvenient for me.
+I tried Spock, I wrote some tests.
+After that JUnit became inconvenient for me.
 Unit tests are more readable.
 ```groovy
 class RandomGeneratorToDiceConverterTest extends Specification {